 This report is a business case study on New Dawn Drilling (NDD).
 NDD is a successful South African company in acquiring geological information from underground gold and platinum ore bodies by means of drilling the host rock and retrieving core samples from the ore bodies.
 The report consists of five sections; Intelligence Phase, SWOT (intelligence), SWOT (Design), Recommendations for an integrated business strategy and Recommendations for an information strategy.
 NDD intends to implement a five-year strategic plan and a system that will provide it with information on the company's costs and drilling outputs.
 This report also includes design diagrams for the proposed Management Information System.

 New Dawn Drilling operates in South Africa's gold and platinum mines.
 The firm is employed by mining companies to obtain geological information from the underground ore bodies by drilling the host rock and extracting core samples from the ore bodies.
 The company operates two types of drilling operation; Surface drilling which is carried out for exploration purposes and underground drilling which produces core samples.
 Presently, NDD operates underground drilling in six South African towns; Orkney, Phalaborwa, Randfontein, Rustenburg and Steelport.
 NDD has its head office in Johannesburg with regional offices in each of the mining centers listed above.
+The firm has approximately 400 employees, the majority of whom are miners.
+The Johannesburg office has two administrators while each regional centre has one.
+The company also has two directors.
+The firm's day to day management revolves around 4 main aspects; paying staff, invoicing customers, paying suppliers and complying with government legislation.

 South Africa is known as a treasure trove all over the world and possesses a wealth of mineral resources, owning and producing a major percentage of the world's minerals (Tcha, 2003, p.
 78).
 The wealth of South Africa has been built on its vast resources - approximately 41% of the gold metals on Earth, 45% of the vanadium, 73% of the chrome, 80% of the manganese and 90% of the platinum (SAinfo, 2008).
 The country is a chief producer of precious metals like gold and platinum, in addition to coal and base metals.
 Experts believe that there is still substantial likelihood for the discovery of more world-class deposits in regions that have yet to be exploited fully.